joba-1/JoBaVPN/README.md

 * Clone this repo into Android Studio

-    * Select menu File/New/Project from Version Control/Git
+    * Select menu File/New/Project from Version Control/Git (or studio offers this option at first start)
     * Enter repo URL https://github.com/joba-1/JoBaVPN
     * Select Clone